-It's not too long before the streets of Cadiz will transform into a series of costume-filled parties, spread over eleven wild days.
-This year, the 2015 Cadiz Carnival is taking place from February 12th until February 22nd.
+It's not too long before the streets of Cadiz will fill up with a series of costume-filled parties, spread over 11 wild days.
+The carnival is usually held between the end of February and the beginning of March.
 During this time, the streets of Cadiz's historic centre and the oldest neighbourhoods of the city will be flooded with dancing, music, and festivities.

-Make sure to check out this video of the 2014 Cadiz Carnival - it'll help you see what's in store for Carnaval 2015!
+Make sure to check out this video of the 2014 Cadiz carnival - it'll give you an idea of what's in store!

 History of the Cadiz Carnival

-The origins of the Cadiz Carnival are said to date back to the 15th century when Italian traders were based in the historic, seaside city.
-Homesick and reminiscent of the traditional Italian carnival, these traders greatly influenced what has now become one of the biggest and most important carnivals in Spain.
+The origins of the Cadiz carnival are said to date back to the 15th century when Italian traders were based in the historic seaside city.
+Homesick and nostalgic for the traditional Italian carnival, these traders greatly influenced what has now become one of the biggest and most important carnivals in Spain.

-Officially named a festival of touristic interest on May 18th 1965, the carnival has only continued to grow since and is visited by locals and foreigners alike year after year.
+Officially named an international festival of touristic interest on 16th February 1980, the carnival has only continued to grow since and is visited by locals and foreigners alike year after year.

-What to wear to the Carnival in Cadiz?
+What should I wear to the Cadiz Carnival?

 What is a carnival without costumes?
 Well, you could say that dressing up isn't really an option.
 If you want to truly feel like you're part of this marvellous party, you're going to have to put on your best costume.